LikelyCause/swath/README.md

-# Swath — Quick-Test Models for Satellite Imagery
+# Swath: Quick-Test Models for Satellite Imagery

 An interactive app for applying **geospatial foundation models** to remotely sensed imagery — **inference only, no training**.
 Draw an area on the map,